-This document presents information about the first quarter of operations for the period from April 1, 2024 to June 30, 2024.
+This document presents information about the third quarter of operations for the period from October 1, 2024, to December 31, 2024.
 Over the reporting period, the Corporation continued to advance its mandate by strengthening the Corporation, working with partners and supporting the Government of Canada in the Request for Proposal (RFP) for the HFR project.
 The RFP closed on July 24, 2024.
+VIA HFR supported the evaluation of the submitted bids towards selecting a Private Development Partner (PDP).
+The Corporation is actively engaged with federal departmental officials to explain the benefits of the project and seek timely policy, funding and authorities' decisions to prepare for and enable the launch of Co-development.

-Since the end of the previous fiscal year on March 31, 2024, the Corporation has grown to over 100 dedicated resources, with an additional 10 hires with start dates in July 2024.
-Increasing internal capacity continues to be critical to ensure the Corporation's success as project lead in the Co-development phase and to be an overall effective counterparty to the Private Developer Partner.
+Since the end of the previous fiscal year on March 31, 2024, the Corporation has grown to over 130 dedicated resources as at December 31, 2024.
+Increasing internal capacity continues to be critical to ensure the Corporation's success as the project authority in the Co-development phase and to be an overall effective counterparty to the Private Developer Partner.